HB 454 passed overwhelmingly by Kentucky General Assembly

 Media Contact: Nicole Burton

 FRANKFORT, Ky.
-(May 9, 2018) – Gov. Matt Bevin’s legal team has submitted a brief in opposition to a motion for a preliminary injunction filed by the ACLU and a Louisville abortion clinic that would delay the enforcement of House Bill 454 (H.B.
-454), which bans the brutal and grotesque practice of live dismemberment abortions.
+(July 12, 2019) – Gov. Matt Bevin’s legal team on Wednesday evening filed their opening brief with the U.S. Court of Appeals for the Sixth Circuit in defense of House Bill 454 (HB 454), which bans the brutal and grotesque practice of live dismemberment abortions.

-The brief argues that without H.B.
-454, unborn children will continue to be torn limb from limb while still alive, a practice that “would be punishable as a crime were the subject an animal rather than an unborn human.”
-It further asserts that H.B.
-454 is in the best interest of the state because it protects the dignity of the unborn and ensures that the ethics of the medical profession in Kentucky reflect the values of the Commonwealth.
+The Bevin Administration, represented by attorneys from the Governor's Office and from the Cabinet for Health and Family Services, argues that without HB 454, unborn children will continue to be torn limb from limb while still alive — a practice infinitely more barbaric than that reserved for “those who receive the death penalty and...even animals destined for death.”
+They further assert that the new law is in the best interest of the state because it protects the dignity of the unborn and ensures that the ethics of the medical profession in Kentucky reflect the values of the Commonwealth.

-H.B.
-454 prohibits the dismemberment of an unborn child while he or she is still alive and requires the more humane practice of ensuring fetal demise before the limbs are dissected from the body and removed from the womb.
+The new law prohibits the dismemberment of an unborn child while he or she is still alive and requires the more humane practice of ensuring fetal demise before the limbs are ripped from the body and removed from the womb.

-In a short, one-page brief filed yesterday by Andy Beshear’s office, the Attorney General once again chose not to fulfill his statutory duties and failed to defend the law protecting the rights and dignity of unborn children.
-AG Beshear's brief can be viewed here.
+In a short, one-page brief filed in May 2018, Attorney General Andy Beshear chose once again not to fulfill his statutory duties and failed to defend the law protecting the rights and dignity of unborn children.
+AG Beshear's one-page brief can be viewed here.